Summary: Existentialism Is a Humanism

 5.

-Sartre provides an example to illustrate the idea that man is condemned, at every moment, to invent himself
+Sartre offers an example to illustrate the idea that man is condemned, at every moment, to invent himself

-This explains why existentialism is not a form of quietism: far from paralysing action, it demands commitment.
-Man has reality only through his actions.
-He is nothing other than the sum of his actions, his life.
-This is not a particularly comforting doctrine for those who have failed in life—for if I have failed, I alone am responsible for that failure.
+This is why existentialism is not a form of quietism: far from paralysing action, it demands commitment.
+Man has reality only through his actions—he is nothing other than the sum of his actions, his life.
+This is not a particularly comforting doctrine for those who feel they have failed, since the failure is theirs alone.

-At the same time, it is not a pessimistic doctrine, since man's destiny lies within himself
+Nor is it a pessimistic doctrine, since man's destiny lies within himself

-Existentialism is not individualism; it simply begins with the truth of the cogito, Descartes' "I think, therefore I am," because it is a certain proposition.
-However, the cogito encompasses not only the experience of consciousness grasping itself but also the recognition of the certainty of other consciousnesses.
-In existentialism, man is not enclosed within his own subjectivity but placed within the world of intersubjectivity.
+Existentialism is not individualism either.
+It simply begins with the truth of the cogito—Descartes' "I think, therefore I am"—because this is a proposition we can be certain of.
+Yet the cogito encompasses not only the experience of consciousness grasping itself but also the recognition of other consciousnesses.
+In existentialism, man is not enclosed within his own subjectivity but placed within a world of intersubjectivity.

 1 L’existentialisme est un humanisme, Gallimard, Folio, Paris, 2010, p.29